Phylogenetic network models as graphical models

 We now consider consequences for different phylogenetic modeling situations.

 \begin{thm} Consider the general Markov model on $k$ states, and a reticulation node $c$ with $\pa(c) = A$.
 Let $m = \#A$.
 Then the space of conditional distributions $p_{c|A}$ that can arise from this model has dimension $(k-1)(m(k-1) + 1)$.
-In particular, since there are there $m(k-1)k + m-1$ that go into the displayed trees model to describe this conditional distribution, this results in a loss of $(m - 1)k$ dimensions. \end{thm}
+In particular, since there are there $m(k-1)k + m-1$ parameters that go into the displayed trees model to describe this conditional distribution, this results in a loss of $(m - 1)k$ dimensions. \end{thm}

-\begin{proof} We can use Proposition \ref{prop:lineargeneral} to calculate the number of linearly independent parameters in the linear space of conditional distributions $p_{c|A}$ that could come from the phylogenetic network model.
+\begin{proof} We can use Proposition \ref{prop:lineargeneral} to calculate the number of linearly independent parameters in the linear space of conditional distributions $p_{c|A}$ that could come from the displayed tree model.
 Indeed, for each fixed value of $x_c$ consider the set of coordinates